blakehull/SchruteFarms/README.md

 # Schrute Farms

-Schrute Farms is a farm technology software designed to facilitate farm management and automation.
+Schrute Farms is a goofy farm technology software designed to facilitate farm management and automation.
 It provides integration with various sensors and devices to monitor and control farm-related parameters.
 Currently, it supports water sensors and water pumps through a generic GPIO interface.
 In the future, the software will also incorporate temperature sensors for plants and light sensors to monitor water levels and optimize plant growth.

 ## Features